 Is a catch can important on a modern turbo diesel?

-If you own a modern turbo diesel without a catch can, you’ll probably look back in the future and wish you’d fitted one.
 You can get a variety of different brands and models of catch can kits for $150 – $450 installed, and they play a hugely important role for your motor.

-The only reason you’d not bother fitting one is if you are going to sell the vehicle after a couple of years.
-However, its still an attractive item for a lot of buyers due to the longevity improvements they provide.
+The only reason you’d not bother fitting one is if you are going to sell the vehicle after a couple of years, or you’ve gone down the EGR delete path (which is not legal).

 What is a catch can, and what does it do?

-By nature some oil, fuel and even water escapes from the motor during normal operation and ends up in the crankcase.
 In standard form, this film of oil is sucked back through the positive crankcase ventilation line (PCV) and ends up in your air intake, where it goes back into the motor to be burnt in the combustion process.

 A catch can sits in between your crankcase and the PCV, and it is designed to separate the fluid and mist from the air that makes its way through and catch it in the bottom of the unit.